-If you have a TAship/GSR, and your TA/GSR fee reduction does not appear on your bill, it is your responsibility to contact the Graduate Program Coordinator.
+If you have a TAship/GSR, and your TA/GSR fee reduction does not appear on your bill, please contact the Graduate Program Coordinator.

 Department Financial Support Philosophy

 The Anthropology Department is sensitive to the financial challenges doctoral study brings.
 In a time of limited resources, there are several strategies that the department employs to maximize and equitably distribute support sources.
 Students are encouraged to speak to the Graduate Program Coordinator about any individual concerns.
 Furthermore, the department supports coordinated efforts between students, faculty, and staff to address current issues.